-During the three months ended March 31, 2018 and 2017, the Company incurred \$0.2 million and \$0.1 million, respectively, of expenses payable to certain PROs related to self storage property acquisitions sourced by the PROs.
+During the three months ended March 31, 2019 and 2018, the Company incurred less than \$0.3 million and \$0.2 million, respectively, of expenses payable to certain PROs related to self storage property acquisitions sourced by the PROs.
 These expenses, which are based on the volume of transactions sourced by the PROs, are intended to reimburse the PROs for due diligence costs incurred in the sourcing and underwriting process.
 These due diligence costs are capitalized as part of the basis of the acquired self storage properties.